Atlantic salmons catches - Selune Observatory

 -

-The objectives of this monitoring are:
+The objective of this monitoring is:

-continentaux, INRAE; OFB, 2022. ffhal-03757386".
+INRAE; OFB, 2022. ffhal-03757386".

-The stations (also called study areas) were located using a hiking GPS (expected planimetric accuracy <= 20 m).
+The stations (also known as study sectors) were located using a hiking GPS (expected planimetric accuracy <= 20 m).

 - Feature catalogue citation